PromptECO/clariform/CONTRIBUTING.md

 $ `docker-compose up -d watch`

-Open a dashboard for the watcher from a web browser (if at first you fail, try again):
+Open a dashboard for the watcher from a web browser (if at first you fail, wait and try again):

 $ `open http://localhost:9630/dashboard`